If Niccolo Machiavelli was alive today he might have written: “What they don’t teach you at renaissance prince college”.

 Self-help book for renaissance leaders

-Machiavelli wrote a number of books, but the best remembered was his self-help book for renaissance leaders.
+Machiavelli wrote several books, but the best remembered was his self-help book for renaissance leaders.
 In many respects “The Prince” was the first modern management textbook.
 It’s as fresh and as relevant today as it was in the 1600s.

 Some think the first management title was Sun Tzu’s “The Ancient Art of War”.
 But, a book written two or three millennia ago hardly qualifies as modern.
-And anyway, while useful, Sun Tzu’s advice is more overtly aimed at military leadership than Machiavelli’s.
+Sun Tzu’s advice is more overtly aimed at military leadership than Machiavelli’s.
 The militaristic management style is much associated with the old economy where managers strutted around commanding people.

 The important point about The Prince is Machiavelli was conscious of the delicate politics of 16th Century Florence.
 As he pointed out, it didn’t matter that Medici had a powerful military grip on Florence, Medici needed to keep the nobles onside so he could call on their help – either to get things done or in times of emergency.